“Oh the places you’ll go to, today is your day! Your mountain is waiting, so get on your way!”- Dr. Seuss

 Tips on how to move around

-- For the places I have visited, I believe you only need a one zone pass to move around using the underground trains and the buses.
+- For the places I visited, I believe you only need a one zone pass to move around using the underground trains and the buses.

 - I advice that you use google maps or some transit app as the undergrounds can be somewhat confusing.